NUWC Division Keyport hosts Naval Engineering Education Consortium technical exchange event

 |0

-This work, NUWC Division Keyport hosts Naval Engineering Education Consortium technical exchange event [Image 2 of 2], by Eric Butler, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NUWC Division Keyport hosts Naval Engineering Education Consortium technical exchange event, by Lonnie Collier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT

-Note: [Editor’s note: Thai Tran contributed to this story.]